storybookjs/react-native/docs/src/pages/basics/quick-start-guide/index.md

 ---

-To learn more about what `getstorybook` command does, have a look at the slow start guides:
+To learn more about what the Storybook CLI command `sb init` command does, have a look at the slow start guides:

 - [React](/basics/guide-react/)
 - [React Native](/basics/guide-react-native/)
 - [Vue](/basics/guide-vue/)